Legal Issues In Divorce. Find Answers To Your Questions Below

 On what basis can a divorce be granted?
 Does fault make a difference in determining the outcome?

-No-fault divorce are available in all 50 states and the District of Columbia.
+No-fault divorces are available in all 50 states and the District of Columbia.
 A divorce lawyer can assist you with a no-fault divorce.
-“No-fault” means that neither party has to allege and prove wrong doing by the other spouse in order to obtain a divorce.
-In most jurisdictions a no-fault divorce is based on a breakdown of the marriage.
+“No-fault” means that neither party has to allege and prove wrongdoing by the other spouse in order to obtain a divorce.
+In most jurisdictions, a no-fault divorce is based on a breakdown of the marriage.
 Depending on the jurisdiction the listed reasons for a breakdown can include the terms irreconcilable differences, incompatibility, irretrievable breakdown, or in-supportability.
-In some jurisdictions however, a couple will have to formally separate for a specified amount of time prescribed by state law before a no-fault divorce can be filed.
+In some jurisdictions, however, a couple will have to formally separate for a specified amount of time prescribed by state law before a no-fault divorce can be filed.

 At-fault divorces require that one or both parties prove that the other party is responsible for the divorce.
 There are several commonly accepted reasons for at-fault divorces including; adultery, abandonment, mental illness or incompetency, bigamy, criminal conviction, alcohol or drug abuse, cruelty or abuse, or impotence.
 Some jurisdictions still have at-fault divorce state laws while some only allow for no-fault divorces.